Azulejos – a quintessential part of the Portuguese heritage

 Industrial production: a new urban landscape is born

-there was a growing use of Azulejos in decorating the facades of the houses all over the country.
+there was a growing use of Azulejos in decorating the facades of houses all over the country.
 A new urban landscape was born.

 Art Nouveau, Art Deco, and the contemporary Azulejos